 - 1. The agency is expected to provide an educational experience within the context of the generalist model of social work practice. - 1.
 The agency is expected to be willing and able to provide appropriate supervision and instruction. - 2.
-The agency is expected to support and to represent the student by attending orientation meetings and the annual UNCP Social Work Symposium. - 3.
+The agency is expected to support and to represent the students by attending orientation meetings and the annual UNCP Social Work Symposium. - 3.
 The agency is expected to offer facilities to provide effective social work practice experience consistent with generalist practice. - 4.
-The agency is expected to complete evaluation forms and other documents in a timely manner. - 5.
-The agency is expected to be able to schedule two visits by the Field Director per field work course and to consult with the Field Director as necessary. - 6.
+The agency must complete evaluation forms and other documents promptly. - 5.
+The agency is expected to be able to schedule two visits by the Field Director per fieldwork course and to consult with the Field Director as necessary. - 6.
 The agency is expected to provide adequate space and facilities for the student's practice experience. - 7.
 The agency is expected to provide a field supervisor with appropriate educational background and experience.